File collaboration in SharePoint with Microsoft 365

 A specific people link is a non-transferable, revocable secret key.
 Unlike anyone and people in my organization links, a specific people link will not work if it's opened by anybody except for the person specified by the sender.

 Specific people links can be used to share with users in the organization and people outside the organization.
 In both cases, the recipient will need to authenticate as the user specified in the link.
+For files in a Teams shared channel site, specific people links can only be sent to others in the channel.

 It's important to educate your users in how these sharing links work and which they should use to best maintain the security of your data.
 Send your users links to Share OneDrive files and folders and Share SharePoint files or folders, and include information about your organization's policies for sharing information.